 Our episodes are divided into the following segments:

-In our first segment, we comment on some of the technical aspects of the writing (or filmography) that caught our attention and how it enhanced or detracted from the story.
+In our first segment, we comment on some of the technical aspects of the writing (or cinematography) that caught our attention and how it enhanced or detracted from the story.

 “Are You a Good Witch or a Bad Witch?” (from The Wizard of Oz)

-In this segment, we discuss the representation of minorities and marginalized groups in the text and especially the representation of women.
+In this segment, we discuss the representation of minorities and marginalized groups in the text, particularly the representation of women.

 “Bald Heads and Queer Noses” (from The Witches)